Hong Kong: Goldfish, Songbird, and Flower Markets

 Flower Market Road, Prince Edward, Kowloon

-Located near the Songbird Market (within walking distance) is the Flower Market.
-You will see several dozen shops selling fresh cut flowers, houseplants and garden supplies.
-It’s a very colorful and certainly the most wonderfully scented place in all of Hong Kong!
-It’s also a paradise for photographers (avoid blocking the shop entrance or getting in the way of customers while taking photo!) and garden enthusiasts.
-The sidewalk is packed with buckets of roses, orchids, lilies, chrysanthemums, carnations, tulips, and many other exotic blooms - most shipped directly here from Thailand and Holland.
-The competition is fierce and vendors are quick (can be a little pushy!) to help you select a dozen of your favorite roses to bring back to your hotel room.
+Within walking distance of the Songbird Market is the Flower Market.
+It’s a colorful and indeed the most pleasantly smelled place in all of Hong Kong!
+The sidewalk along this road is packed with buckets of roses, orchids, lilies, chrysanthemums, carnations, tulips, and many other exotic blooms - many are shipped daily here from Thailand or Holland.
+The competition is fierce, and vendors are quick (perhaps a little pushy?) to help customers select bouquets of their choice.

-Fresh flowers are considered to be highly auspicious (attract good luck and happiness) in Feng Shui beliefs, so it’s a common practice for Hong Kong residents to decorate their homes and offices with bouquets of flower and greenery.
-Other houseplants like lucky bamboo and bonsai are also very popular.
+Fresh flowers are highly auspicious (i.e. attract good luck and positive energy) in Feng Shui belief, so it’s a good practice for Hong Kong residents to decorate homes and offices with flowers.
+Other houseplants like lucky bamboo and bonsai are also popular.
 Lotus blooms are often used as an offering at Buddhist temples.

 How to get here: Take the public Mass Transit Railway system and get off at MTR Prince Edward Station.
 Walk east along Prince Edward Street until your see (or smell!) the market.

 The Goldfish Market is the author’s most favorite place in Hong Kong.
 He wished he could bring back a few fancy lionhead goldfish!